 Each camp group is led by an experienced educational leader.
 With the addition of teen stewards, the ratio is no more than 5:1.

 Our camp schedule remains the same on warm days.
-Some activites may be minimized including hiking (though the forest is naturally air conditioned) or planting in the garden.
+Some activities may be minimized including hiking (though the forest is naturally air conditioned) or planting in the garden.
 All of our other outdoor activities are under or near a tree or other shade, which helps when campers need to cool off.
 We do spend time each day in the kitchen which is in an air-conditioned space.
 Additionally, camp groups are encouraged to slow down and drink more water.
 Water fun is often added to our very hot summer camp days!

 The goal of the financial aid committee is to provide as many individuals, families, and schools as possible with the opportunity to enrich learning and broaden their experiences by time spent on the farm.
 Funding is limited and applications are reviewed based on the needs of the participants, potential impact on their learning, cost of the program, and the potential for meaningful collaboration.
 To learn more, go to our financial aid website page.